aprajitapandeyxcghd/AIML-101/README.md

 # AIML-101
-Cmprehensive guide to learning Artificial Intelligence Markup Language (AIML) from the ground up.
+Cmprehensive guide to learning Artificial Intelligence (AIML) from the ground up.